 Any non-operation caused by binding of an operating element or improper fracturing of a glass bulb, shall be considered a hang-up.
 Momentary obstructions which clear in less than 60 s are not considered hang-ups.

 A lodgment is considered to have occurred when a part of the release element lodges in the deflector/frame assembly for a period of more than one min.
-However in the case of quick/fast response sprinklers, lodging period shall not be more than 10 s.
+However, in the case of quick/fast response sprinklers, lodging period shall not be more than 10 s.